 But if you’re going by U.S. law, Leingruber might have a case.
 “If it is clearly an art project, there is some case law under American law that would possibly be in his favor,” Paul says.
 One problem: Few artists would even bother putting up a legal fight, especially facing a monolith like Facebook.
 “The way the system is set up, there are gray areas,” she says.
 “Most artists don’t have the stomach or the ability to go to the mat.”

-Facebook might’ve won this round, but Leingruber isn’t totally defeated.
+Leingruber plans to continue his art project in a different way.
 His original vision for FBbureau.com included taking to the streets to hand out ID cards--each a sort of mini rendition of your Facebook page, complete with your profile pic, name, username, gender, location, date you joined Facebook, and a QR code that links to your Facebook page.
 Distribution dates were set for March 3 in Berlin and March 16 in Amsterdam.
 As Leingruber tells it, that’ll proceed as planned.
 “We are figuring out a way to not use ‘Facebook’ or ‘Face’ or ‘Book’ or ‘FB’ or ‘F’ on the ID cards that we give out in public,” he says.
-“I just hope Facebook Inc. doesn’t trademark the entire alphabet!”
+“I just hope Facebook Inc. doesn’t trademark the entire alphabet.”